Helmut Zemo: Fictional character biography

-After leaving the Himalayas, Zemo begins to form his "New Masters" group, he starts by recruiting Firebrand, Flying Tiger, and Plantman II.
+After leaving the Himalayas, Zemo begins to form his "New Masters" group.
+He starts by recruiting Firebrand, Flying Tiger, and Plantman.
 They later encounter Steve Rogers, the original Captain America, Free Spirit and Jack Flag.
-Zemo then tries to escape with Doctor Selvig until Captain America enters his plane.
+Zemo then tries to escape with Erik Selvig until Captain America enters his plane.
 Before he could kill Steve Rogers, Zemo is defeated by Jack Flag.
 After Rogers pushes Jack Flag out of the plane, he makes the plane crash into a building to kill Doctor Selvig and Zemo.
 However, it is later revealed that Rogers kept Zemo in a cell.
 Rogers then manages to convince Zemo that they were best friends since childhood, since Rogers's reality was rewritten by Kobik to believe he has been a Hydra double agent since childhood, and recruits him in his mission to kill the Red Skull.
 Zemo then starts to recruit all the supervillains who escaped from Pleasant Hill.

-After Rogers kills the Red Skull's clone in his mansion during the "Opening Salvo" part of the "Secret Empire" storyline, Zemo arrives with his larger team of supervillains that he formed on Rogers' behalf called the Army of Evil.
+After Rogers kills the Red Skull's clone in "Secret Empire", Zemo arrives with his larger team of supervillains that he formed on Rogers' behalf called the Army of Evil.
 After the Army of Evil disappears after attacking Manhattan, Helmut Zemo uses the Darkhold to enhanced a brainwashed Blackout into covering Manhattan in a Darkforce dome while trapping the heroes there.
-During the Underground's battle with HYDRA in Washington DC, Zemo goes to awaken the Army of Evil from their stasis as Winter Soldier arrives in time to free Black Panther.
+During the Underground's battle with Hydra in Washington DC, Zemo goes to awaken the Army of Evil from their stasis as Winter Soldier arrives in time to free Black Panther.
 Both of them apprehend Zemo before he can awaken the Army of Evil.

-Helmut Zemo leads HYDRA into occupying Bagalia.
-In his shared plot with Dario Agger and Roxxon Energy Corporation to have the United Nations recognize Bagalia as an independent nation, Helmut Zemo selects Mandarin as the public face for Bagalia where Mandarin uses the alias of Tem Borjigen.
-As part of his revenge on HYDRA for manipulating him, Punisher finds Mandarin making a speech at the United Nations and fires a special bullet.
-After using his rings to slow down the bullet while trying to deflect it, Mandarin is struck in the head with the bullet which is witnessed by Baron Zemo and anyone watching his speech.
+Helmut Zemo leads Hydra into occupying Bagalia.
+In his shared plot with Dario Agger and Roxxon Energy Corporation to have the United Nations recognize Bagalia as an independent nation, Zemo selects the Mandarin as the public face of Bagalia.
+As part of his revenge on Hydra for manipulating him, Punisher finds Mandarin making a speech at the United Nations and shoots him.

+During the One World Under Doom storyline, Zemo opposes the policies of Sorcerer Supreme Doctor Doom and attempts to invade Latveria.
+However, he is killed and replaced with a Doombot replica that arrived with Hydra to surrender their allegiance to him.
+Doom states that he killed Zemo and Red Skull because of their connections with the Nazis and that the Nazis used Hydra to do their dirty work.

 Powers and abilities

-Helmut Zemo is a gifted genius with certain scientific knowledge, excellent marksmanship, and impressive training in unarmed combat.
+Helmut Zemo is a gifted genius who possesses certain scientific knowledge.
+He is an excellent marksman, and is impressively trained in unarmed combat.
 He is also a highly accomplished leader and strategist.

 His headband has built-in circuitry designed to disrupt psychic powers.
-He carries various rifles and sometimes, a handheld spray gun for Adhesive X, the most powerful bonding agent ever invented.
-Like his father, Helmut does not grow old.
+Helmut Zemo carries various rifles and sometimes, a handheld spray gun for Adhesive X, a powerful bonding agent.
+Like his father, Helmut does not age.
 The Moonstones grant him a wide array of abilities, including gravity, light, or molecular manipulation, superhuman strength and durability, as well as flight.